-The Local Area Plan will be used to manage and guide change for the Johnston Street Neighbourhood Activity Centre.
-The Draft Plan provides focus and direction on matters such as new development, changes in land-use and activity, physical changes to streets and public areas, design of buildings, transport and sustainability.
+The Local Area Plan will be used to manage and guide change for the Johnston Street Activity Centre.
+The Plan provides focus and direction on matters such as new development, changes in land-use and activity, physical changes to streets and public areas, design of buildings, transport and sustainability.

-The Draft Local Area Plan sets out a proposed vision for the future of the Johnston Street Neighbourhood Activity Centre and includes a series of objectives and strategies that outline how that vision would be achieved.
+The Local Area Plan sets out a proposed vision for the future of the Johnston Street Activity Centre and includes a series of objectives and strategies that outline how that vision would be achieved.

 It will be used to: